Lola T350 and Lola T360 car-by-car histories

 Driven by: Ted Wentz, Tony Trimmer, Mike King and Carl Liebich.
 First race: Oulton Park (R7), 4 Oct 1975.
 Total of 21 recorded races.

 Sold via North American agent Carl Haas to Fred Phillips (Shreveport, LA) in June 1975, and run for him by Bill Scott Racing in the Canadian Formula Atlantic series in 1975.
-Rented to Harry MacDonald (Southfield, Michigan) for the IMSA race at Road Atlanta 1976.
+He also raced it in Texas Region's SCCA National on 14 September, scoring four points which gained him an invitaion to the Runoffs, where he finished 12th.
+The T360 was rented to Harry MacDonald (Southfield, Michigan) for the IMSA race at Road Atlanta 1976.
 Sold to James Maetzold (Valley Centre, Kansas) and raced at Hutchinson and Lake Afton in SCCA Midwest Division in 1977.
 After being unused in 1978, the Lola was sold to John Whitaker (Kansas City, MO) who raced it in 1979, then on to Gene Forsthofel (Olathe, Kansas) in August 1979.
 Raced by Forsthofel in Midwest Div events to the end of 1981, then sold to Chad Ward (Lathrop, Missouri) who raced it from 1982 to 1984, then once more in 1988.
 Sold to Bill Formwalt in September 1989, then sold to Cy Moreland (Trainer, PA) in May 1991.
 For sale by Moreland on www.race-cars.com in 2005 with refurbished Bahner tub.
 Sold to James Frank in October 2005.
 Used by Frank in SVRA events in 2012 and in 2015.
+Jim was still using the car from time to time in 2021, mainly in Autocross but also in The Coatesville Invitational Vintage Grand Prix" in (Coatesville, PA).